-The purpose of this Policy is to guide Melbourne School of Theology (MST) in developing a child protective culture and in establishing and maintaining child-safe environments for the children and vulnerable people who are part of the MST education and faith community.
+The purpose of this Policy is to guide the Melbourne School of Theology (MST) in developing a child protective culture and in establishing and maintaining child-safe environments for the children who are part of the College education and faith community.

 - Any contractors, subcontractors, delivery persons or others engaged to provide services on the premises, whether or not they have direct contact with children whilst on site.

 - All activities and programs organised by or with the approval of the College, on the premises or off-site (wherever Melbourne School of Theology conducts its courses).

 1.1.
 Policy Statement: A Commitment to Child Protection

 1.4.
 Operating Principles

 The College has adopted the new Victoria Child Safety Standards as below:

 A culturally safe place for Aboriginal children.
 The practices and sensitivities that relate to Standard 5 apply here, even if there are no persons identifying as Aboriginal in the College.
 However, the spirit of this Standard is to take a stand against racism.
 MST does not tolerate or promote racism, abuse or discrimination.

 Child safety and wellbeing is embedded in the College culture at every level, from the Board, via the Executive Principal.
 The Child-safe Code of Conduct is read and signed by all staff (including volunteers) upon commencement and when refreshment is required such as policy update or when required.
 Our statement of commitment to child safety and our policies are on the College website.
 Our risk management strategies and procedures are comprehensive and well-known.